 The historic Bush House Inn, saved from collapse by new owners in January 2011, underwent an intensive renovation plan to restore the last remaining hotel and restaurant in Index, Washington as a vibrant business.

 Guest rooms were completed in July 2021, and work continues on the event spaces and restaurant.

-The three story building has been closed since 2001 and has been plagued by age, weather, and vandalism.
-The sale of the property in late 2011 came as a welcome surprise to local residents who feared they had lost another local iconic structure.
-The new owners, who are Index residents, have just completed renovations on another community icon; the Index Tavern, now known as The River House; an Outdoor Adventure Center for rafting and family recreation.
+The three story building had been closed since 2002 and plagued by age, weather, and vandalism.
+The sale of the property in late 2010 came as a welcome surprise to local residents who feared they had lost another local iconic structure.
+The new owners, Blair and Kathy Corson are Index residents, have just completed renovations on another community icon; the Index Tavern – now known as The River House; an Outdoor Adventure Center for rafting and family recreation.

 The completed building will once again serve the Index community by providing jobs and revenue, and strengthening the recreation economy.